-Here’s a peek at what to expect in the new year:
+Here’s a peek at what to expect in flooring in the new year:

 “The wider the better,” adds Jeff Firkus, account manager for Contract Interiors in St. Paul, Minn.

 - Wood-Inspired Ceramic, Stained Concrete: The Top 10 Flooring Trends for 2020

 Along with wide planks, Firkus says he’s seeing a lot of character-grade planks in his market, including wire brushing, a trend that reflects America’s ongoing obsession with all things reclaimed.
 Country-wide, “The very distressed textures that have been popular in recent years have yielded to lightly textured surfaces,” Martin says, “while character marks such as knots and mineral streaks are often desired and left in the material promoting a more-natural appearance.”

 While dark colors were trending for a while, “Our members are projecting gray colors and cerused finishes, as well as lighter colors, will increase in popularity in the year ahead,” says Martin.

 In addition, FlooringInc says to be on the lookout for blondes.
 “Blonde is … making a huge splash.
 Light, airy, blonde flooring works with just about any décor and instantly makes your room look bigger.”